 - If you are willing to obtain a quote from the company and forward it to us (please include the cost of shipping as well), we will certainly consider it!
 We are hoping to obtain several different styles for families to try.

 - My child is borrowing a bike at the Does he/she get to keep it for the summer?

-- The school rental period runs until the end of February, and the home rental period runs from the fitting days (March 12, April 8) until Fall 2017 (return date to be announced).
+- The school rental period runs until the end of February, and the home rental period runs from the fitting days until the fall return date.
 Bikes are all returned and inspected between borrowing seasons and provided a mechanical tune-up as needed.
 Your child getting the same bike depends on when you register (i.e., your place in line) and who else is requesting a similar bike.

 - Do you offer courses on how to ride a two-wheeled bicycle?

 - Our Edmonton course runs for 7 weeks starting on the last Thursday in April.
 Your child needs to be 8 or older and be reasonably confident with pedaling, steering and stopping.
 They will also need their own two-wheeled bicycle.
 If your long term goal for your child is 2-wheeled cycling, please let your therapist know as this may affect what bike progression is recommended.
 Registration for the Learn to Ride course will also open on January 7, 2018 at noon.